- Teaching Hospital

 Our goal is to facilitate communication between student families and leadership at the CCVM.

-To join, members will make a contribution of at least $1200 annually.
+To join, members will make a contribution of at least $1,200 annually to the Vet Med Parents and Partners Dean's Circle Fund.
 The commitment can be made in one payment or in monthly increments.
 Member contributions will be used to fund additional scholarships for veterinary students.
 Contributions are tax deductible as allowed by law.

-If you plan to join, you also need to fill out the following survey: Survey
+If you plan to join, please fill out the this survey in addition to making the contribution.

 Planning a gift through your will or trust may allow you to make a larger gift than you can during your lifetime.
 Charitable remainder trusts and gift annuities are also an option to consider.
 Planned gifts can be funded with many different types of assets, including securities, real estate, CDs and retirement assets.